 It is expected that all students appreciate the spirit of these guidelines and the ends to which these guidelines point.

 All students must sign and submit the form “My Commitment to the Community Standards of NBC.”

 We realize that most people do not come to a Bible college because they have their “act together.”
-Rather a person comes here to grow in the grace and knowledge of our Lord Jesus Christ.
+Rather, a person comes here to grow in the grace and knowledge of our Lord Jesus Christ (2 Pet 3:18).
 Along the way there will be failure.
-A teachable spirit is one that is open to reproof and correction because that person wants to grow in a way that honors their Lord.
+A teachable spirit is one that is open to reproof and correction because that person wants to grow in a way that honours their Lord.
 Whether that reproof comes from a peer or a teacher, it is to be given for the purpose of helping the other person grow.
 These types of experiences, though unpleasant at the time, are normal for every follower of Christ.

-However, if in the course of the school year if it becomes apparent that a student is:
+However, in the course of the school year if it becomes apparent that a student is:

 - failing to fulfill commitments they have made in order to serve on school committees,

 - in some other way making a negative contribution to the desired campus atmosphere, that individual will be invited to a private meeting with the Dean of Student Life.

 The continuance of the problem(s) will be met with any number of sanctions.
 There are a variety of options available for sanctions:

 - suspension from an athletic team,